innolitics/rdm/rdm/init_files/documents/risk_management_plan.md

 title: Risk Management Plan
 ---

+TODO: This document is currently in-progress, and as such, it is not comprehensive.
+Note that it currently conflicts slightly with the risk-related activities in the software plan.
+These issues will be rectified in a future RDM update.

 # Purpose

 This risk management plan describes the activites that are performed in order to